jhpyle/docassemble/_docs/documents.md

 {% endfor %}{% endraw %}
 {% endhighlight %}

-In a .docx template, however, this will result in extraneous line breaks.
-You can avoid this by writing:
+In a DOCX template, however, this will result in extraneous line breaks.
+You can avoid this by writing the following in Embedded DALang:

 {% highlight text %}
 {% raw %}{%p for item in fruit_list %}